smudge-js/smudge/notes/notes.md

 create packing class that defines channel -> output texture packing

 create functions for copying channels from here to there

+material color properties are currently numbers. could they be functions? would functions be per object or per pixel? could they be ranges? per pixel?

 # Unity PBR Standard (Metallic) Shader Texture Format
 https://docs.unity3d.com/Manual/StandardShaderMaterialParameters.html